msukkarCA/getdata-015-project/CodeBook.md

 *time  - represents time domain signals that were captured at a constant rate of 50 Hz and then passed through various filters.
 *frequency - represents frequency domain signals that were produced by applying  a Fast Fourier Transform (FFT) to some of the previous signals.
-*BodyAccelerometer - refers to the body motion component of the each accelerometer reading *GravityAccelerometer - refers to the gravitational component of each accelerometer reading *BodyGyroscope - refers to the angular velocity of the subject measured by the gyroscope *BodyGyroscopeJerk - refers to first derivative calculation made of the BodyAcc reading *BodyGyroscopeJerk - refers to the first derivative calculation made of the BodyGyro reading perpendicular direction.
+*BodyAccelerometer - refers to the body motion component of the each accelerometer reading

+*GravityAccelerometer - refers to the gravitational component of each accelerometer reading

+*BodyGyroscope - refers to the angular velocity of the subject measured by the gyroscope

+*BodyGyroscopeJerk - refers to first derivative calculation made of the BodyAcc reading

+*BodyGyroscopeJerk - refers to the first derivative calculation made of the BodyGyro reading perpendicular direction.
 *Magnitude - refers to a magnitude calculation (if (a,b,c) represents simultaneous a (X,Y,Z)-axis readings then Magnitude represents (SQRT(a^2+b^2+c^2))

-*mean - refers to the fact that the original statistic being manipulated is a mean statistic *std - refers to the fact that the original statistic being manipulated is a standard deviation statistic *X, Y, Z - refers to the 3-axial readings that the accelerometer and gyroscope provide - the X-axis along the bottom of the smartphone screen, the Y-axis along the side and the Z-axis emanating from the the screen in a
+*mean - refers to the fact that the original statistic being manipulated is a mean statistic

+*std - refers to the fact that the original statistic being manipulated is a standard deviation statistic

+*X, Y, Z - refers to the 3-axial readings that the accelerometer and gyroscope provide - the X-axis along the bottom of the smartphone screen, the Y-axis along the side and the Z-axis emanating from the the screen

 - TimeBodyAccelerometer.mean.X
 - TimeBodyAccelerometer.mean.Y